 Benzphetamine (By mouth)

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to benzphetamine, other diet pills, or amphetamines, you are pregnant or plan to become pregnant, or you have an overactive thyroid, severe anxiety, or glaucoma.
-Do not use this medicine if you have a history of drug abuse.
+Do not use it if you had an allergic reaction to benzphetamine or similar medicines, if you are pregnant, or if you have heart or blood vessel disease, heart rhythm problems, moderate or severe high blood pressure, glaucoma, an overactive thyroid, agitation or severe anxiety, or a history of drug abuse.

 How to Use This Medicine: